ebi-gene-expression-group/scxa-tsne-widget/README.md

 # API
 ## React
-If you install the component through your package manager of choice and include it as a React component, you need to specify two props to determine what combination of experiment/gene to display.
+If you include it as a React component, you need to specify two props to determine what combination of experiment/gene to display.
 Additionally, there are a few optional props to customise the presentation and layout.

 ### Required props
 |         Name        |   Type   |                             Comment                                  |